SafeSide for Behavioral Health

 3-hours of video-guided learning for the whole team.
 Clinicians who formulate risk complete an additional hour.

 Interact with Dr. Pisani, the SafeSide team in brief monthly Q&A video calls.

-Anyone on your team can ask questions, request feedback, and share experiences with others who are applying the same framework in their practices.
+Anyone on your team can ask questions, request feedback, and share experiences with others around the world who are applying the same framework in their practices.

 Updates & Refreshers